Hello! Who are you and what business did you start?

 Making Sense of Cents has provided an update on their business!

-10 months ago, we followed up with Making Sense of Cents to see how they've been doing since we published this article.
+Over 1 year ago, we followed up with Making Sense of Cents to see how they've been doing since we published this article.

 Did you know that brands using Klaviyo average a 95x ROI?

 Email, SMS, and more — Klaviyo brings your marketing all together, fueling growth without burning through time and resources.